panchiniak/proc/README.md

 FUTURE ROADMAP
 --------------
 Ship a view for listing users with their keys.
-Add support for text fields and encryption using multiple public keys.
+Add support for text fields.
-Create custom entities to handle keys and cipher texts.
+Add status access control (published/unpublished).

 MAINTAINERS
 -----------